erkantaylan/Kivi/README.md

 # TODO List

-- [ ] Add shortcut to enable program.
+- [X] Add shortcut to enable program.
+Activated by Scroll Lock key and translates last copied text

 - [ ] Fast translate selected word with a shortcut.